Yleisradio/homebrew-terraforms/README.md

 # homebrew-terraforms - Homebrew Casks for all Terraform versions

-This repository includes [Homebrew](https://brew.sh/) Casks to install multiple Terraform versions (since 0.6.6) at the same time.
+This repository includes [Homebrew](https://brew.sh/) Casks to install multiple (or even all!)
+Terraform versions at the same time.
 It also includes Homebrew Formula for [chtf][], a Terraform version switcher.

 **NOTE**: The `chtf` tool has been extracted to its own repository: [https://github.com/Yleisradio/chtf][chtf].
 It can still be installed via this Tap and used as before.
 But now it also supports systems without Homebrew, also for auto-install.